YasirIsmail-2003/accumatic/README.md

 ## License

-© 2025 Accumatic.
+© 2025 Acumatic.
 All rights reserved.